Types of Life Insurance Plans and their Benefits

-The most commonly purchased of all, term insurance policy is fixed for a specific duration.
-For eg. 10, 20 or 40 years.
-These years are popularly known as ‘term’ of the plan.
+The most commonly purchased of all, term insurance policy is fixed for a specific duration For, e.g. 10, 20 or 40 years.
+These years are popularly known as the ‘term’ of the plan.
 It provides a death risk cover and is best known for higher sum assurance at lower premiums.
 The plan also comes up with an option to widen up the coverage.
 Some insurance companies offer term plans with premium returns, where the companies return all the paid premium amount once the policyholder outlives the assured term period.

 Benefits: the term insurance plan benefits the family of the policyholder in case of untimely death.
-The family gets an enormous amount of sum assured that can help them to pay for the child’s education, loan, monthly expenses, etc.
+The family gets an enormous amount of sum assured to help them pay for the child’s education, loan, monthly expenses, etc.

 Endowment policy plans are a combination of insurance and savings plans.
-In case, when the policyholder survives after the maturity period of the policy, he/she gets the full sum assured.
+In case, when the policyholder survives after the maturity period of the policy, he/she gets the total sum assured.
 Not only this, but any endowment plan also ensures that the policyholder should get some amount throughout the policy period.
-The plan is best known for its long term saving option and bonuses.
+The plan is best known for its long-term saving option and bonuses.

-Benefits: This plan gives the opportunity to gain financial benefits over the maturity of the time period along with the life cover.
+Benefits: This plan gives an opportunity to gain financial benefits over the maturity of the time period and the life cover.

 Unit Linked Insurance Plan is also a combination of insurance and investment.
-The insurance company offers different funds in which the policyholder can partly invest the premium.
-The funds are invested in bonds, debts, equities or market funds.
-These plan are linked with market conditions and increases and decreases accordingly.
-There are various types of ULIP plans which qualifies different investments.
+The insurance company offers various funds in which the policyholder can partly invest the premium.
+The funds are invested in bonds, debts, equities, or market funds.
+These plans are linked with market conditions and increases and decrease accordingly.
+There are various types of ULIP plans which qualifies for different investments.

-Investor may buy the shares of one company and get exposed to market forces on that one company or the investor can divest his portfolio in many sectors and many companies in each sector, called diversification.
-This would help the customer in lowering the risks of market forces as even if some sectors are negatively affected in the market, the progress in other sectors would take care of the overall investment returns sought for in the long term.
+An investor may buy one company's shares and get exposed to market forces on that one company.
+The investor can divest his portfolio in many sectors and many companies in each sector, called diversification.
+This would help the customer lower the risks of market forces.
+Even if some sectors are negatively affected in the market, the progress in other sectors will take care of the overall investment returns sought in the long term.

 Benefits: Along with the life cover, ULIP also offers you to invest in bonds, equities, or market funds as per your risk appetite.
-This also gives the opportunity to gain financial benefits.
+This also allows for gaining financial benefits.